What Video Formats Can DVD Players Play? How to Play Unsupported Videos on DVD Player?

 Reddit

-DVD players are still widely used today, but not all video files can be played on them.
+DVD players are still widely used today.
+Besides playing discs, some models with USB ports can also play digital videos.
+But not all video files can be played on them.

 Understanding the DVD video formats will help you choose the right format to optimize your video, which then can be smoothly played on your DVD player.
 Let’s explore more details below.